 General Assembly (GA) planners encourage exhibitors to apply these principles as they prepare exhibits and table displays:

 Exhibit hall waste was determined to be a key contributor to not achieving waste goals in the past.
 As a result, monitoring and sorting of materials left behind in the exhibit hall has been stepped up.
 We are getting better, but still have a long way to go.
 We encourage all exhibitors to limit the waste, primarily paper from over-printing that they bring to GA.
 Providing information digitally and collecting customer contact information for future follow-up isn’t just good environmental practice, but good business practice.
+We also encourage those with a smart phone to take advantage of the GA app to access events and participate in the online social dynamic of GA!

-Although we tend to focus on being environmentally “green”, there is a different kind of “green” benefit to sustainable exhibiting: money.
+Although we tend to focus on being environmentally “green”, there is a different kind of “green” benefit to sustainable action: money.
 As business-minded people, we understand that adding cost to become more sustainable sometimes isn’t an option.
 The good news is that there are many ways to not only reduce waste, but reduce cost as well.
 Here are just a few: